 Help, I Have Plum Tree Bugs!

 First of all, don’t panic.
 Early identification of plum tree bugs will help you to figure out how to control or eradicate them.
 Inspect the tree often for any signs of infestation.
 Here are the most common plum tree insect problems to watch out for:

 One of the most common plum tree pests is plum curculio.
-This ½-inch long beetle overwinters in the soil and then emerges in the spring.
+This ½ inch (1 cm.) long beetle overwinters in the soil and then emerges in the spring.
 Adults are brown and scaly with long pinchers that they use to tunnel into fruit.
 The female beetles lay eggs under the surface of developing fruit.
 The emerging larvae burrow deep into the fruit as they eat, causing it to rot.

 Plum aphids are another common pest found on plum trees.
-Aptly names, as plum leaves are the pests’ favorite food.
-These aphids are green, yellow or brown and under ½ inch in length.
+Aptly named, plum leaves are the pests’ favorite food.
+These aphids are green, yellow, or brown and under ½ inch (1 cm.) in length.
 They are found in curled foliage.
 The curled leaves then do not photosynthesize properly, which stunts the tree and/or fruit and, in severe cases, will kill the tree.

-Yet another common pest found on plum trees are rust mites, which also affect other fruits trees like pears.
-Less than ¼ inch in length, they may be yellow, red, pink, white or even purple.
+Yet another common pest found on plum trees is the rust mite, which also affects other fruit trees like pears.
+Less than ¼ inch (6 mm.) in length, they may be yellow, red, pink, white, or even purple.
 In the case of mite infection, leaves turn a silver color and curl up.
 If you see this, look on the underside of the leaves for clusters of mites to verify the tree has rust mites.

 Controlling Pests on Plums

 We already discussed controlling plum curculio; apply a pesticide in the fall, but what can be done about controlling other pests on plums?
 Shake the limbs of the tree to dislodge Japanese beetles much as recommended for non-chemical control of plum curculio.
 Kill the beetles by plopping them into some soapy water.